S00085/cxp/5.ADR/ADR02_Process_Orchestrator_Selection.md

 - **Strong Community and Professional Support**: Ensures long-term viability and ease of troubleshooting.

-Camunda is preferred over Microsoft Power Automate for the need of sophisticated business process management, scalability, and technical depth.
+Camunda is preferred over Microsoft Power Automate for the need of sophisticated business process management, scalability, and technical depth and also provide deployment portability to any cloud providers.